-TV-wise, I'm loving right now Billions and Vinyl.
+TV-wise, loved Billions.
 How much of a dick is Damian Lewis!!
 Really perfect.
 They cancelled Vinyl way too soon.
 The Wire was the best show ever, no questions asked.
-I don't have HBO/Showtime - so many of the shows I love I see only when I'm on the plane -- like the current shows, I watched almost all of Bored to Death, Californication and Weeds on the plane.
+I don't have HBO/Showtime - so many of the shows I love I see only when I'm on the plane -- I watched almost all of (the now classics) Bored to Death, Californication and Weeds on the plane.
 Were they as good as I thought or does your mind get a little twisted at 35,000 feet?
 I'm a big fan also of BBC America -- I admit to loving Dr. Who and Sherlock . . .

 Too much music to imagine!
 My iPhone is a big jumble.
 Lately, I've been on a big The National kick (how great is everything Brooklyn!)
 Also big in the rotation -- Cat Power.
 Milkymee.
 Andrew Bird, Keren Ann, Elysian Fields.
 Long time favorites -- Leonard Cohen, Portishead, Nat King Cole, Ella Fitzgerald, Van Morrison, The Clash, John Coltrane, Jimmy Cliff, Bob Marley, The Fugees, The Smiths, Ravi Shankar.